Krish1908/GPA-CGPA/README.md

    - Click "Clear" to reset the fields.

 6. Try this application:
-   - Try this application via [this link.](https://krish-mini-projects-gpa-cgpa.streamlit.app)
+   - Try this application by [clicking here.](https://krish-mini-projects-gpa-cgpa.streamlit.app)